Keyguard Frame

 One way to fit the frame into the case opening is to put a shelf around the outside of the frame.
 Set “mounting method” to “Shelf” in the “Mounting Method” section:

-You control the thickness of the shelf and the depth of the shelf in the “Shelf Info” section of options.
+You can control the thickness of the shelf and the depth of the shelf in the “Shelf Info” section of options.
 You can take these measurements directly from the screen protector that came with the case (“shelf thickness” shown below):

-There are several other options for mounting your keyguard frame to the case: slide-in tabs, raised tabs, and clip-on straps – but, among these, you’ll probably go with slide-in tabs.
+There are several other options for mounting your keyguard frame to the case: slide-in tabs, raised tabs, and clip-on straps – but among these, you’ll probably go with slide-in tabs.

 Set “mounting method” back to “Slide-in Tabs” as the mounting method in the “Mounting Method” section.
-Use the settings in the “”Slide-in Tabs Info” section to control where the tabs go, how wide they will be, how far apart they will be, and how thick they will be.
+Use the settings in the “Slide-in Tabs Info” section to control where the tabs go, how wide they will be, how far apart they will be, and how thick they will be.
 In this example, we’ve put tabs only on the vertical sides.
 They’re 1 mm thick, 3 mm deep, and 96 mm wide.
-By setting the distance between them to a negative 10 mm, we can make them overlap and behave as as single tab:
+By setting the distance between them to a negative 10 mm, we can make them overlap and behave as a single tab:

 Both the shelf and the wide, slide-in tabs provide a good amount of surface area for attaching a transparent sheet of plastic to the underside of the frame.